In the previous article on this topic I discussed what heart disease is and who is affected by it.

 So knowing the signs & symptoms, known biomarkers and risk factors we can begin to see if we are at risk of developing heart disease, and make certain modifications to reduce our risk.

-We can attempt to stop smoking, try to lower our blood pressure, increase our levels of activity through exercise and lower our risk of diabetes by losing excess weight and controlling our intake of free sugars.
+We can attempt to stop smoking, try to lower our blood pressure through diet and lifestyle, increase our levels of activity through exercise and lower our risk of diabetes by losing excess weight and controlling our intake of free sugars and saturated fats.

 I will emphasise here that of all risk factors LDL Cholesterol is the one factor that drives atherosclerosis and Heart Disease – reducing the other risk factors while failing to reduce LDL Cholesterol blood levels will still leave you with an elevated risk of heart disease.
 Lowering LDL Cholesterol, via either diet or medications, will reduce your total risk of heart disease the most.
 These other risk factors still matter and should be addressed, but LDL and Total Cholesterol should be the main targets for reducing in any effort to lower heart disease risk.